stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 ---

-[Google Cloud Dataflow](https://cloud.google.com/dataflow/#benefits) is a serverless platform running Apache Beam for unified stream and batch data processing service.
-With its serverless approach on resource provisioning and horizontal autoscaling, you have access to virtually unlimited capacity and optimized price-to-performance to solve your data pipeline processing challenges.
+[Google Cloud Dataflow](https://cloud.google.com/dataflow/#benefits) is a fully managed platform running Apache Beam for unified stream and batch data processing service.
+With its fully managed approach on resource provisioning and horizontal autoscaling, you have access to virtually unlimited capacity and optimized price-to-performance to solve your data pipeline processing challenges.
 <!--more-->

 [Shared Virtual Private Network (VPC)](https://cloud.google.com/vpc/docs/shared-vpc) allows an organization to connect resources from multiple projects to a common VPC network.
 This allows cloud resources to communicate with each other securely and efficiently using internal IP adresses from that network.
 When you use shared VPC, you designates a project as a **Host Project** and attach one or more **Service Projects** to it.
 The common VPC network shared accross the Host and Service projects is called **Shared VPC Network**.
 Using Shared VPC is a good practice for Organization Admins to keep centralized control over network resources, while delegating administrative resposibilities to Servcie Project Admins.